Arsainos/CompressTest/README.md

-# Multithreading compressing/decompressing CLI program.
+# Multithreading compressing/decompressing CLI program

 This program made for compressing and decompressing data from different source, with diffrenet algorithms and by using different implementations of processing the data.